zowe/docs-site/docs/user-guide/generate-certificates.md

 2. Run the following command in the directory with this `zowe.yaml` in terminal to generate the certificate and update the configuration values in `zowe.yaml`.

-    `zwe init certificate -c ./zowe.yaml --update-config`
+   `zwe init certificate -c <path-to-your-zowe-configuration-yaml> --update-config`

-    Running this command generates the following artifacts:
-    * A customized JCL member name is created in the `CUST.JCLLIB` data set.
-    * The PDS name is defined in the `zowe.setup.dataset.jcllib` property.

-    In the following example output, the PDS member `USER.ZWEV2.CUST.JCLLIB(ZW101431)` is created that contains the security manager commands, and then submitted as a job ID: `ZWEKRING(JOB03054)`.
+    When the command is run, a customized JCL member name is created in the `CUST.JCLLIB` data set.
+The PDS name is defined in the `zowe.setup.dataset.jcllib` property.
+In the following example output, the PDS meember `USER.ZWEV2.CUST.JCLLIB(ZW101431)` is created that contains the security manager commands, and then submitted as a job ID: `ZWEKRING(JOB03054)`.

 The following command output shows the generation of a JCERACFKS certificate using the default values.

-    **Note:** Some detailed output messages have been omitted.
+Note that some detailed output messages have been omitted.

+**Command output:**
 ```
-#>zwe init certificate -c ./zowe.yaml --update-config
+#>zwe init certificate -c <path-to-your-zowe-configuration-yaml> --update-config
 -------------------------------------------------------------------------------
 >> Generate Zowe certificate in keyring